taiwocoker/Online-Shop/README.md

 4. Google font
 5. Bootstrap

-## Live Demo

-Link to the application -(https://raw.githack.com/taiwocoker/Online-Shop/online-shop-staging/index.html)

 ## Getting Started

-1. Clone this Repo using `https://github.com/taiwocoker/Online-Shop`
+1. Clone this Repo using [this link](https://github.com/taiwocoker/Online-Shop)
 2. Navigate to `localhost:5502/index.html` in your Browser to access the page

+Having a web browser, code editor and git.

+Install

+Just fork it and you are good to go.

 ## Authors